karankaran1908/URL-Shortener/README.md

 > Clearall

->> to delete all the records from the database.
+>> To delete all the records from the database.

 #Technologies Used:

-Technologies used: AWS, Docker, mongoDB, Postman(for testing api endpoints while coding), Node.js, pug(Used template engine to produce html),PM2(process manager), Terraform(to create ec2 instance)
+> Technologies used: AWS, Docker, mongoDB, Postman(for testing api endpoints while coding), Node.js, pug(Used template engine to produce html),PM2(process manager), Terraform(to create ec2 instance)